Most of us have had an eye test – which means most of us have probably wondered what all that intricate-looking equipment does.

 Your optometrist will use a phoropter if they think you need glasses or contact lenses.
 It holds hundreds of different lenses, and the optometrist will work with you to find the lens that gives you the best vision.

-Like a Phoropter an autorefractor measures your eye’s ability to focus and helps to determine your prescription, but an autorefractor does this automatically.
+This measures your eye’s ability to focus and helps determine your prescription – but unlike a phoropter, an autorefractor adjusts automatically.
 This means there is no need to look at a letter chart or give feedback on how clear your vision is.
-The machine measures refractive error by monitoring how light is changed as it enters the eye and when an image lands on the retina.
+It measures refractive error by seeing how light is changed as it enters the eye and lands on your retina.

 A tonometer is an instrument used to measure the fluid pressure of your eyes.
-The test is quick and painless and important for the early detection of glaucoma.
+The test is quick and painless, but very important for detecting glaucoma early.

 This commonly used instrument looks a bit like a small torch and comes with a bright light and strong, magnifying lenses.
 It helps your optometrist examine the health of your retina, optic nerve, macula and blood vessels are.

 Some of these instruments might seem complex – and even look a little daunting – but none of the tests they’re used for in a routine eye exam are painful.
 That said, your optometrist or eye care professional will be happy to answer any questions or worries you might have.